“The OnePlus 3T is hands down the best high-performance Android phone you can buy on a budget.”

 Is there a better alternative?

-Based on the processor it uses, the OnePlus 3T is by far the best value smartphone on sale today, and because it’s so technically “fresh,” it’s potentially one that won’t need replacing for several years to come.
+The OnePlus 3T is by far the best value smartphone on sale today, particularly in light of rising prices for flagship phones like the $720-plus Samsung Galaxy S8 and the $650-plus LG G6.
+The chance to save between $200 and $300 on a highly competent new smartphone simply can’t be ignored.
+Even though the processor is now a little dated, it’s still technically “fresh,” and the phone potentially won’t need replacing for several years to come.
 That’s important.
-Yes, the OnePlus 3T will be superseded, but you probably won’t care.
+Yes, the OnePlus 3T will be superseded, but its current ability and performance mean you probably won’t care.

 If money isn’t the main driver, then the Google Pixel is likely the only Android phone that comes close to the OnePlus 3T in terms of our own recommendation.
-Its camera is superb and it has Android 7.0 Nougat with Google Assistant installed; but it costs $770.
+Its camera is superb and it has Android 7.0 Nougat with Google Assistant installed; but it costs $650, and is almost always out of stock.

 The OnePlus 3T isn’t a rugged phone, and misses out on any water resistance, so you’ll have to be careful with it if you want it to last.
-It’ll be worth it, because the processor is only in a handful of phones at the moment, and won’t be widely available in more until early 2017.
-That gives OnePlus 3T owners a head-start on gaming and app trends, ensuring their phone will handle the best software for some time to come.
+It should be worth it, though, because the processor is still one of the fastest out there, which enables OnePlus 3T owners to keep up with gaming and app trends, ensuring their phone will handle the best software for some time to come.

 Should you buy it?